 To provide governance oversight for student success initiatives across the college in order maximize positive impact for students by a) strategically integrating institution-wide initiatives; b) ensuring alignment with the college’s values, mission, and commitment to inclusion and equity; c) ensuring that efforts are customized to meet the needs of CCC’s diverse student population.

-To provide a forum for the ongoing review and discussion of student success data to help shape a comprehensive, institution-wide strategy for the advancement of student success and systemic equity at CCC
+To provide a forum for the ongoing review and discussion of student success data to a) help shape a comprehensive, institution-wide strategy for the advancement of student success and systemic equity at CCC, and b) promote greater responsiveness to community needs in alignment with the college’s overarching vision and mission.

-To regularly evaluate the impact of institutional efforts to improve student success and make recommendations for continuous improvement.
+To actively advance a student-centered culture by regularly evaluating the impact of institutional efforts to improve student success and making recommendations for continuous improvement.

-Based on an analysis of student outcome data and program evaluation, make recommendations to College Council and/or the Budget Committee regarding student success and equity priorities, might be reflected in staffing structures and resource allocation.
+Based on an analysis of student outcome data, make recommendations to college governance committees regarding student success and equity priorities.
+When appropriate, provide suggestions for how these priorities might be incorporated into unit plans in order to improve student outcomes while simultaneously meeting state mandates.

 Liaise with Academic Senate, Classified Senate, Professional Development, Student Services, Council of Chairs, and other relevant groups on campus in order to recommend the incorporation of equity-minded practices and frameworks into classroom pedagogy and services provided to students.